shcaba/Sebastes_melanops_WA/Document/_main.md

 ### Retrospective Analysis

-A ten-year retrospective analysis was conducted by running the model and sequentially removing one year of data up through minus 10 years.
-Retrospective spawning output (Figure \ref{fig:retro-ssb}) and relatives stock status (Figure \ref{fig:retro-depl}) estimates show a generally consistent pattern in population scale and trend.
-All models show the population increasing, with the models removing the most data showing the increasing starting sooner and trending stronger upward.
-This results in a stock status firmly in the precautionary zone, whereas the models with more data put those same years closer to the overfished level.
-Some of this is due to the change in stock scale, though overall scale estimates are not strikingly different.
-Overall, the variation in scale and status are within the uncertainty bounds of the reference model, except the model that removes 9 and 10 years of data, which is slightly higher in both scale and stock status.
-The Mohn's rho evaluation of the degree of retrospective pattern in given in Table \ref{tab:RetroMohnsrho}.
+A five-year retrospective analysis was conducted by running the model and sequentially removing one year of data up through minus 5 years.
+Retrospective spawning output (Figure \ref{fig:retro-ssb}) and relatives stock status (Figure \ref{fig:retro-depl}) estimates show a generally consistent pattern in population scale and trend, within the error of the reference model.
+All models show the population increasing.
+This results in a stock status in the precautionary zone over the 5 year consideration.
+The Mohn's rho evaluation of the degree of retrospective pattern in given in Table \ref{tab:RetroMohnsrho} and shown in Figure \ref{fig:retro-RE_comps}.
+The relative error in the data peels are below significant levels.

 ### Unresolved Problems and Major Uncertainties

+There are no major unresolved problems in the stock assessment, but there are many sources of uncertainty.
+Natural mortality remains a large source of uncertainty.
+The estimation of growth also required fixing certain parameters, leading to an underestimation of uncertainty in the model.
+The stock-recruit relationship is assumed to be a Beverton-Holt relationship with a fixed steepness of 0.72.
+Large uncertainty was shown if the nature of this relationship varies either deterministically or over time.
+The full time series of recruitment deviations were not informed, which creates some historical and contemporary uncertainty.
+Likewise, all life history values are assumed constant, so any time-varying issues that are directional could create more uncertainty.

+Regarding input data, this assessment assumes a different treatment of the recreational index.
+The poor historical fit to the private boat data begs further questions on how best to treat that index.
+The nearshore survey is too short to have much information on current trends, thus significant uncertainty remains in the information content of all index data.
+There is also a lack of general contrast in the length data that makes it less informative than the age data that do shore more contrast.

 <!--chapter:end:34diagnostics.Rmd-->